Barrow-in-Furness: Regeneration and redevelopment

 Other large-scale developments associated with BAE include a 30,000 sqm logistics centre which was constructed in the Waterfront Business Park in 2015 and a 8,100 sqm central training facility which is proposed at Buccleuch Dock Road.

 Other

-Other major employers include the National Health Service, through Furness General Hospital, which employs 1,800 staff, the Kimberly Clark paper mill, which has 400 employees, BAE Systems' Land and Armaments division, Furness Building Society which is one of the 20 largest of its kind, Cumbria County Council and Barrow Borough Council.
+Other major employers include the National Health Service, through Furness General Hospital, which employs 1,800 staff, the Kimberly Clark paper mill, which has 400 employees, BAE Systems' Land and Armaments division, Furness Building Society which is one of the 20 largest of its kind and Westmorland and Furness Council.
 Amongst many retailers that have established themselves in Barrow, the furniture store Stollers is noted as being one of the largest shops of its kind in the UK.

 Employment

 According to the 2011 census, 78.2% of males aged 16–64 and females aged 16–59 in Barrow were economically active.
 This figure is higher than the North West and England averages.
 73.8% of the population was employed, which again is higher than regional and national averages; the unemployment rate stood at 5.6% which is lower than both averages.
 Despite this the percentage of people claiming key benefits, which is independent of the unemployment figure, is much higher than both averages at 21.0%, or almost a quarter of all Barrovians of working age.
 The most common form of benefit received was the Incapacity Benefit, claimed by 11.0% of the adult population, while 4.0% claimed Jobseeker's Allowance, which is on a par with the national average.

 The list below shows how many people were employed in certain sectors according to the 2011 census.
 Little change occurred between the 2001 and 2011 census; Barrow still has a much higher percentage of workers in the manufacturing sector than the national average, ranking third in 2011 behind Corby, Northamptonshire and Pendle, Lancashire.
 The percentage working in manufacturing has increased further during the 2010s given thousands of new roles created at the shipyard in association with the Trident renewal programme.

 South West Cumbria has one of the UK's most self-contained workforces, and Barrow itself has the sixth lowest proportion of people who travel outside of the country for work.
 In 2001, 76% of the working age population in Barrow commuted within 5 km for work, when compared to the England average of 54%.
 A significant proportion of the town's population are employed at the Sellafield nuclear facility.